schlierf-io/kali-vnc-docker/README.md

     - This flag is required for applications like Cursor due to FUSE limitations in containers
     - Extracts and runs AppImages without requiring FUSE support

+### Understanding FUSE and AppImages in Docker

+AppImages typically require FUSE (Filesystem in Userspace) to run.
+However, in Docker containers:

+1. Why FUSE is needed:
+   - AppImages are self-contained applications that mount themselves as filesystems
+   - FUSE allows these filesystem operations without root privileges
+   - Traditional AppImages create a virtual filesystem when executed

+2. Docker Container Limitations:
+   - FUSE requires special kernel capabilities
+   - Docker containers run with limited privileges by default
+   - Mounting filesystems inside containers poses security risks

+3. Our Solution:
+   - Use `--appimage-extract-and-run` flag
+   - This extracts the AppImage contents to a temporary directory
+   - Runs the application directly without mounting
+   - More secure and reliable in containerized environments

+4. When to use extraction:
+   - Always use `--appimage-extract-and-run` for AppImages in this container
+   - Examples: Cursor, and other AppImage-based applications
+   - No performance impact, just different execution method

 ### Node.js Environment
 - Global packages pre-installed:
   - yarn